FORMENTERA - SANT FERRAN DE SES ROQUES - CAN FORN

 FORMENTERA CAN FORN

-Tonight though I was hungry and I managed to score a table without a reservation because this place is always crowded.
+Tonight, though, I was hungry, and I managed to score a table without a reservation because this place is always crowded.

 The cuisine of the Balearic Islands can be grouped as part of the wider Catalan, Spanish, or Mediterranean cuisines.
 It features a lot of pastry, cheese, wine, pork, and seafood.
-They share many recipes that each Island seems to claim it as its own!
+They share many recipes that each Island seems to claim as its own!
 These include.

 Caldereta de Langosta (Lobster with peppers, onions, garlic, tomatoes, and local herbs.
 It can be expensive at €140 per kilo!)
-It is one of their most sought-after dishes, attracting even King Juan Carlos I to the islands.
+It is one of their most sought-after dishes, attracting King Juan Carlos I to the islands.

 Sobrassada (a local raw, cured sausage made with ground pork, pimenton, salt, and other spices.
 It can be spread on toast like a paté)